edgio-docs/edgio-docs/guides/delivery/delivery/mediavault/path_and_cookie_based_mediavault.md

 ---
 title: Path- and Cookie-based MediaVault
 ---
-This page details the configuration details for MediaVault configurations.
+This page details the details for MediaVault configurations.

 ## Path-based Configuration  {/*path-based-configuration*/}
 This feature allows you to use MediaVault to secure media streams via path-based tokenized support.
 Use this method to embed security tokens in the path for streaming media as an alternative to cross-site cookies to prevent browsers from interfering with the functionality.